-Commercial insurance with offices located in Edmonton, Westlock and Drayton Valley, serving the province of Alberta.
+Commercial insurance with offices located in Edmonton, Drayton Valley, and Sherwood Park, serving the province of Alberta.

 In today’s ever-changing environment, risk is constant.
 Commercial insurance isn’t.
 We’ll thoroughly assess your business and situation to develop creative, comprehensive, cost-effective solutions that fit your needs.

 We know that you cannot outrun your risk, but you can be ready for it.
 What if a natural disaster causes you to lose power to your building and your operations cease, or if a fire severely damages your building?
 You shouldn’t have to pay for this yourself, and with the right protection, you won’t have to.
 Our insurance advisors can help you identify gaps in coverage, look for ways to save money, and keep your assets and income protected.

 Which commercial insurance is right for your company?

 Explore how having the right business insurance can protect your company from the unexpected.

 As a business owner, you've worked hard to build a solid business.
 But what happens when the unexpected happens?
 Are you covered?

 A business owners policy is uniquely designed to protect your most important assets, including your business, its continuation, your employees, and your way of life.
 Discuss the details of this coverage with your agent and ensure that you're protected.

 If you perform services for others, you are at risk of not doing the work correctly (errors) or not doing it at all (omissions).
 Lawsuits can arise claiming the error or omission harmed your client and caused them a financial loss.

 Errors and omissions liability insurance protects any business that gives advice, makes educated recommendations, designs solutions, or represents the needs of others.
 Ensure you have this important coverage if you perform services for clients.